Korozin/Python-GCTU-Tool/README.md

 # Python-GCTU-Tool

-Just a simple tool to mess with JGecko GCTU files
+I wanted to test byte / hex formatting a bit more, so this is a testing script that makes / reads JGecko GCTU files